You can get thousands of clicks to your site from Google News.

 If you look at recent additions to the Google News sitemap syndication platform, you’ll notice that Google, for the first time, is no longer 100% focused on news-related “current events”- type content.
 You can tell that just from looking at the meta tags.

-It’s evolved over the years as a news sitemap, leveling the playing field for bloggers, content creators and news publisher experts.
-This evolution may not be obvious from the search term headlines, but the content reveals this expansion.
+It’s evolved over the years as a news sitemap, leveling the playing field for bloggers, content creators, and news publishing experts.
+This evolution may not be obvious from the search term headlines but the content reveals this expansion.

 However, the principles of good journalism haven’t been discarded by this major search engine.
-Google still cares about the style and substance of articles, especially as part of its news XLM.
+Google still cares about the style and substance of articles, especially as part of its XML.
 Good journalism is all about being honest and as objective as possible.

 One of the reasons is because these sites are true news publishers and adhere to strict standard journalism practices.
 They’re transparent and they adhere to the same professional standard.
 Just take a look at their search history and you can see they take their news seriously.

-There’s an established application process to get your stories featured on the XLM sitemap of Google News.
+There’s an established application process to get your stories featured on the XML sitemap of Google News.
 But, before you apply, follow these guidelines:

 1. Don’t copy from other sites.
 Write original news articles.